4ms/metamodule-docs-website/docs/module_patch_settings.md

 - __Opacity__: How opaque or transparent to draw the circles.
 If Opacity is more than about 40%, the number of the jack will be drawn inside the circle.

+- __Show Jack Aliases__: *(Module View only)* When enabled, the alias name for jack mappings will be displayed next to the jack name in the element list.

 This option refers to both control mappings and jack mappings: